 The 2022 Verde Valley Wine Festival is being held in the Old Town Activity Park, at 187 E Pima St. Cottonwood, Arizona with the goal of offering the finest Arizona wineries, breweries, distilleries, and restaurants committed to creating homegrown products for locals and visitors to enjoy.
 Festival attendees will have “come-and-go” access so that you can enjoy all the additional shops, eateries, and tasting rooms that Old Town Cottonwood has to offer.

-The Verde Valley Wine Festival will return to downtown Clarkdale in the Clarkdale Town Park, 1001 Main Street on Saturday, November 7, 2020, beginning at 11am for VIP Early Admission and Noon for General Admission.
+The Festival begins at 11am for VIPs only and Noon for General Admission.
 The festival concludes at 5pm.
-This is Northern Arizona’s premier Wine and Culinary festival of the year, presented by Four Eight Wineworks featuring wine and beer tastings, food, live music and family fun.
+This is Northern Arizona’s premier Wine and Culinary festival of the year, featuring wine and beer, culinary delights, live music, and Arizona artisans.

 Depending on the level of access and amount of time you’d like to spend getting to know the Arizona wineries at this year’s Festival, we have an option for just about every wine lover’s budget.